 Key publications include:

-Europe after Empire: Decolonization, Society, and Culture (Cambridge University Press);
+- Europe after Empire: Decolonization, Society, and Culture (Cambridge University Press); and,

 Episode 10: William Brustein – Anti-Semitism in Europe before the Holocaust